Episode 05: "Their Frozen Horrors" – The Sheridan Tapes

 Tape 1-4-29-1-27: Crossing the Donner Pass, Anna Sheridan finds herself stranded when a sudden snowstorm blows in.
-Recounting the story of the Donner party’s tragic passage, she begins to wonder if she’s really alone…
+Recounting the story of the Donner Party’s tragic passage, she begins to wonder if she’s really alone…

 Starring Airen Neeley Chaconas as Anna Sheridan, Amitola Lomas as Maria Sol, Mike Van Winkle as the Commissioner, and Trevor Van Winkle as Sam Bailey, with original music by Jesse Haugen.
-Written and produced by Trevor Van Winkle, and made possible by our supports at patreon.com/homesteadcorner
+Written and produced by Trevor Van Winkle, and made possible by our supporters at patreon.com/homesteadcorner

 For more information and additional content, visit thesheridantapes.com

 CONTENT WARNINGS: Courtroom setting, claustrophobia, chionophobia, peril, references to cannibalism, ghostly voices

 Please state your name and rank for the record.

 Please speak clearly and into the microphone, if you can.

 Samuel Isaac Bailey, Detective First Class.
 Oslow County Police Department, State of Nevada.

 Very good.
 Now, Mister Bailey, I’m sure you know why you’re here…